 Fishers should ensure that the information (discarded/retained) is recorded in the logbooks.
 This record-keeping can be greatly improved by the deployment of on-board observers.
-All fishers must align with the FIP Shark Finning and Turtle Policy found in Appendix B.
+All fishers must align with the FIP Shark and turtle conservation policy found in Appendix A.